TheCandidStartup/TheCandidStartup.github.io/_drafts/frozen-shoulder.md

 tags: health
 ---

 My last post was on May 11th, two months ago.
-Up till then I had a good routine, posting weekly, excluding vacations.
+Until then I had a good routine, posting weekly, excluding vacations.
 Then it all went wrong.

 I had been experiencing issues with my left shoulder for months.
 I would start to feel pain after a few minutes while swimming.
 Gradually the pain free time reduced and eventually I had to modify my stroke to be able to swim at all.

-Over the Easter weekend I was orienteering in rough Scottish forests.
+Over the Easter weekend I went orienteering in rough Scottish forests.
 I fell over a lot, inevitably landing on my left side each time.
-I then started to notice a reduced range of motion in everyday life.
+After that I started to notice a reduced range of motion in everyday life.

 # Frozen Shoulder